Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Lie theory of two-faced independences

 is in $\shgrI$ and satisfies the formula

-\end{theorem} \begin{proof} To prove $M\in \shgrI$, the reasoning we used in proving the same property for solution of the left half-dendriform fixed point equation in \Cref{thm:lefthalfdendriform} applies here.
-We omit therefore the details for brevity and move on to the proof of the second statement, the formula for $M$ namely.
+\end{Theorem} \begin{proof} To prove $M\in \shgrI$, the reasoning we used in proving the same property for the solution of the left half-shuffle fixed point equation in Theorem~\ref{thm:lefthalfshuffle} applies here.
+We omit the details for brevity and move on to the proof of the second statement, the formula for $M$ namely.

-We use the notation introduced in the proof of \Cref{thm:lefthalfdendriform}.
+We use the notation introduced in the proof of Theorem~\ref{thm:lefthalfshuffle}.
 We set

-and show that $G$ satisfies to the fixed point equation \cref{eqn:fixedpointright}.
-Pick an opaque word $t \in \SWc$, i.e.\ $b_t = \boldsymbol{1}$, and a word $w\in\IWc(t)$.
+and show that $G$ satisfies to the fixed point equation \eqref{eqn:fixedpointright}.
+Pick an opaque word $t \in \SWc$, i.e., $b_t = \mathbf{1}$, and a word $w\in\IWc(t)$.
 Then one gets